appernetic/appernetic-hugo-project/content/post/why-use-a-static-web-site-generator.md

 With Appernetic we are building a static web generator as a service that is easy to use for non-technical users and add some extra value.
 To start with we have included an easy to use editor, visual tree view, image upload, site preview, continuous integration with GitHub and atomic deploy, auto save and theme cloning.

 ## Why gitHub?
 You're probably wondering why the heck we are using GitHub.
 First of all GitHub use git which is a very good versioning system and they have [GitHub Pages][3] and you can use your own domain name and SSL (probably not the safest, but anyway its SSL!).
 Even if they only cache pages for 10 minutes and there are more cache misses then hits they have a fast CDN, Fastly.
-I did a little unscientific performance test to see how it's really working out:
+I did a little unscientific performance test to see how it's really working out.
+All tests is done with Website

 1. https://appernetic.io/#/about, with Cloudflare CDN and SSL, Dynamic site, 4.7 MB, Time to Last Byte: **70 ms**
 2. https://appernetic.github.io/2016/02/10/firstpost/, with Fastly CDN and SSL, Static Blog Site 1.6 Mb, Time to Last Byte: **171 ms**